Mahshid-Enayat/simple-blog-/README.md

 ### In the following, we will explain each of these facilities:
 **Part 1: Registration**
-In this section, the user enters his username, e-mail address and password, and if the registration is successful, he will be redirected to the login page, and if the registration is unsuccessful, he will stay on the same page.
+<sub>In this section, the user enters his username, e-mail address and password, and if the registration is successful, he will be redirected to the login page, and if the registration is unsuccessful, he will stay on the same page.</sub>